 The mission of Future Earth is to accelerate transformations to global sustainability through research and innovation.
 To achieve this mission, Future Earth leads activities in four major areas:

 - We convene and mobilise networks

 Our organisation is rooted in the work of 20 Global Research Projects.
 These networks have a long history, in some cases stretching back decades, of generating research at the forefront of sustainability science.
 They played a critical role in forming the field of Earth system science – which considers how all of the parts of the planet, including human societies, connect to and shape each other.
 Our Global Research Projects also led in defining the Anthropocene, a new epoch in the geologic history of Earth marked by the influence of humans on the planet.

 Future Earth builds on this scientific legacy to accelerate transformations to sustainability through research and innovation.
-We are a major international convenor that fosters a culture of an engaged research based on the co-design and co-production of knowledge and tools.
+With the 20 Global Research Projects, 9 Knowledge-Action-Networks, and national and regional offices and structures in over 20 countries, as well as a distributed global secretariat, we are a major international convenor that fosters a culture of engaged research based on the co-design and co-production of knowledge and tools.

 We work to incorporate the latest research findings into government, business and community decisions and policies.
 We experiment in generating new ideas, innovations, and collaborations.
 In that vein, we are working with tech companies to develop new approaches to reducing carbon emissions.
 We also foster networks of early career researchers, practitioners, and other innovators, encouraging new ways of thinking about how sustainability research and practice gets done.